 To be captured, an element must be enabled.
 Check whether IsEnabled is true before you call .

 If calling returns true, then IsMouseCaptured is also true.

-To clear mouse capture from all elements, call Mouse.Capture with the element parameter provided as a null reference (Nothing in Visual Basic).
+To clear mouse capture from all elements, call Mouse::Capture with the element parameter provided as nullptr.

 Windows 8.1, Windows Server 2012 R2, Windows 8, Windows Server 2012, Windows 7, Windows Vista SP2, Windows Server 2008 (Server Core Role not supported), Windows Server 2008 R2 (Server Core Role supported with SP1 or later; Itanium not supported)